 - Surcharge rates are not applicable to income which is taxable under Section 111A (short-term capital gain on shares), Section 112A (long-term capital gain on shares) and Section 115AD (tax on income of foreign institutional investors).
 15% will be the highest rate of surcharge for tax payable for these incomes.

-- Note that the maximum surcharge rate on taxes payable for capital gain or dividend income mentioned in Section 112 is 15% in AY 2023-2024.
+- Note that the maximum surcharge rate on taxes payable for capital gain or dividend income mentioned in Section 112 is 15%.
 15% is also the maximum surcharge rate applicable to an Association of Persons (AoP) comprising entirely of various companies.

 - Note that health and education cess at a 4% rate will get added to one’s income tax liability along with a surcharge in every case.